Our tool for managing your permission to our use of cookies is temporarily offline. Therefore some functionality is missing.

 Sustainable sourcing of raw materials

-We purchase all critical raw materials such as lithium and cobalt – key raw materials for the production of battery cells – for the current fifth generation directly from raw material suppliers and make them available to the producers of our current generation of battery cells.
+We purchase the critical raw materials lithium and cobalt – key raw materials for the production of battery cells – for the current fifth generation directly from raw material suppliers and make them available to the producers of our current generation of battery cells.
 This enables us to achieve traceability (mass balance) for the origin as well as transparency in terms of the extraction methods.

 Risk analysis and avoidance